md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Professional development courses.
 * University-industry training partnerships.

-Building AI literacy can support more informed and inclusive participation in technological transformation.
+Building AI literacy can support more informed and inclusive participation in technological transformation [35,36,64,73,76,80].
+Recent assessments indicate that AI readiness depends heavily on workforce development, curriculum modernization, and cross-sector skills development.

 ### Recommendation 9: Strengthen Cybersecurity and Digital Resilience

-As digital technologies become increasingly important, cybersecurity and resilience should remain strategic priorities.
+As digital technologies become increasingly important, cybersecurity and resilience should remain strategic priorities [14,34,71,72].

 Potential areas of focus include: